Sprinkler Requirements in Northern Westchester Renovations: When NFPA 13D Triggers and What It Costs

 Are 13D systems prone to false activation?

-The reliability record of properly designed and maintained 13D systems is strong.
+Industry reliability data on properly designed and maintained 13D systems is generally favorable.
 False activations from accidental impact (heads bumped during work) or from extreme heat in unconditioned spaces are the main historical issues, both of which are addressed by proper installation practices and by avoiding installation in spaces subject to freezing or extreme heat.

 What’s the biggest 13D mistake homeowners make?